-- 7. If availableLocale is not undefined, then

-- a.
-Set result.[[locale]] to availableLocale.

-- b.
-If locale and noExtensionsLocale are not the same String value, then

-- Let extension be the String value consisting of the first substring of locale that is a Unicode locale extension sequence.

-- ii.
-Set result.[[extension]] to extension.

-- 8. Else,

-- a.
-Let defLocale be DefaultLocale().

-- b.
-Set result.[[locale]] to defLocale.

-- 9. Return result.

-NOTE The algorithm is based on the Lookup algorithm described in RFC 4647 section 3.4, but options specified through Unicode locale extension sequences are ignored in the lookup.
+- 1. Let extension be the String value consisting of the first substring of locale that is a Unicode locale extension sequence. - 2.
+Set result.[[extension]] to extension. - iii.
+Return result. - 3.
+Let defLocale be DefaultLocale(). - 4.
+Set result.[[locale]] to defLocale. - 5.
+Return result. - NOTEThe algorithm is based on the Lookup algorithm described in RFC 4647 section 3.4, but options specified through Unicode locale extension sequences are ignored in the lookup.
 Information about such subsequences is returned separately.
 The abstract operation returns a record with a [[locale]] field, whose value is the language tag of the selected locale, which must be an element of availableLocales.
 If the language tag of the request locale that led to the selected locale contained a Unicode locale extension sequence, then the returned record also contains an [[extension]] field whose value is the first Unicode locale extension sequence within the request locale language tag.

-9.2.4 BestFitMatcher (availableLocales, requestedLocales )
+9.2.4 BestFitMatcher ( availableLocales, requestedLocales )

 The BestFitMatcher abstract operation compares requestedLocales, which must be a List as returned by CanonicalizeLocaleList, against the locales in availableLocales and determines the best available language to meet the request.
 The algorithm is implementation dependent, but should produce results that a typical user of the requested locales would perceive as at least as good as those produced by the LookupMatcher abstract operation.
 Options specified through Unicode locale extension sequences must be ignored by the algorithm.
 Information about such subsequences is returned separately.
 The abstract operation returns a record with a [[locale]] field, whose value is the language tag of the selected locale, which must be an element of availableLocales.
-If the language tag of the request locale that led to the selected locale contained a Unicode locale extension sequence, then the returned record also contains an [[extension]] field whose value is the first Unicode locale extension sequence within the request locale language tag.
+If the language tag of the request locale contained a Unicode locale extension sequence, then the returned record also contains an [[extension]] field whose value is the first Unicode locale extension sequence within the request locale language tag.

-9.2.5 UnicodeExtensionSubtags ( extension )
+9.2.5 UnicodeExtensionValue (extension, key)

-The abstract operation UnicodeExtensionSubtags splits extension, which must be a Unicode locale extension sequence, into its subtags.
-The following steps are taken:
+The abstract operation UnicodeExtensionValue is called with extension, which must be a Unicode locale extension sequence, and String key.
+This operation returns the type subtags for key by performing the following steps: